redux-saga/redux-saga/README.md

 - No application logic inside action creators.
 All action creators are pure factories of raw-data actions

-- All the actions hit the reducers; even "asynchronous" ones.
+- All actions hit the reducers; even "asynchronous" ones.
 All actions hit also the Saga.

 - Reducers are responsible of transitioning state between actions